cliffordEmmanuel/bigspark-take-home/README.md

                 - if the timestamp for the incoming batch is greater than the max batched_at loaded.
                 - confirm check and load the new batch
             - if no new batch, do nothing and just exit.
-- The scd implementation, is resource heavy, and does the processing in memory, this may become an issue if the batch data grows, and more batches are added.